-You start with one- or two-word building blocks and progress to longer, more grammatically complex sentences as you reach the higher levels.
-And in order to reach those higher levels, it’s recommend you score at least 85% on each lesson, drill and exercise before moving on.
+You start with one- or two-word building blocks and then progress to longer, more grammatically complex sentences as you reach the higher levels.
+Not to mention, in order to reach those higher levels, it’s recommend you score at least 85% in each lesson before moving on.

-As I referenced above, the Rosetta Stone lessons require you to participate in the lesson.
+As I noted above, the Rosetta Stone lessons require you to actively participate in the lesson.
 You do this by not only by matching up images with phrases, but also by speaking yourself.

 You’ll be asked to repeat phrases, fill in blanks, and describe what’s happening in the various images.
-And each time you speak, the company’s TruAccent voice technology will be listening, and if you mispronounce a word or phrase, it will prompt you to say it again until you get it right.
+And each time you speak, the company’s TruAccent voice technology will be listening.
+If you mispronounce a word or phrase, it will prompt you to say it again until you get it right.

-That said, compared to other voice recognition software I’ve tested, Rosetta Stone’s is definitely one of the best.
+That being said, compared to other voice recognition software systems that I’ve tested, Rosetta Stone’s is definitely one of the best.

 Beyond the technology itself though, I love that Rosetta Stone integrates a speaking component into their lessons, as not all language learning programs do this.
-I firmly believe that output (actually speaking and talking) is crucial for successful language acquisition.
+I firmly believe that verbalization (i.e. actually speaking) is crucial for successful language acquisition.

 What We Like About Rosetta Stone Spanish